sheaivey/rx5808-pro-diversity/README.md

 #Introduction
-This project originated [here](https://code.google.com/p/rx5808-pro/) and has been modified to include diversity receiver menu.

-The main goal of this fork was to add diversity to an already amazing feature set.
+The main goal of this project is to add diversity to an already amazing feature set.
 Please see the following video for a quick intro of the project.

 [![Video](http://img.youtube.com/vi/NwnQCUikqvI/0.jpg)](http://www.youtube.com/watch?v=NwnQCUikqvI)

 The code is also now backward compatible with the original rx5808-pro schematic minus diversity and dip switch mode.
 For details on updating click [here](/docs/diy-arduino-nano.md).

+This project originated [here](https://code.google.com/p/rx5808-pro/) and has been modified to include diversity receiver menu.

 ## Table of Contents
 1. [Features](#features)